-German pancake soup (Flädlesuppe) is a simple combination of broth with pancake ‘noodles’ that’s tasty, comforting and a great cold-buster!
+German pancake soup (Flädlesuppe) is a simple combination of broth with pancake 'noodles' that's tasty, comforting and perfect for a cold day.

 What is German pancake soup?

 German pancake soup is basically a bit like chicken noodle soup or Scotch broth, except with strips of pancake in the broth.
 Given how simple it is, it's important that you have a good quality broth and so it's worth making yourself if you can.

 It is typically made with beef broth, but you can also make this vegetarian by using vegetable stock instead.
 You then make some simple crepes, roll them up and slice them, then put them in the bowls with the warm broth over the top.
 A few chives to garnish, sometimes some lightly sauted vegetables added, and then you can enjoy the comforting deliciousness.

 It's so easy to make your own stock and as with most things, it's generally better than bought versions.
 A couple tips I have picked up to make it even more tempting!